-Section Description Chapter 9 Describes how to create, modify, and delete Virtual LANs (VLANs).
-Chapter 10 Describes maintenance procedures you may need to perform periodically, and those that you may need to perform regularly.
+Section Description Chapter 10 Describes maintenance procedures you may need to perform periodically, and those that you may need to perform regularly.
 Chapter 11 Provides information about how to configure an event log to record specific types of operational events and errors and to eliminate others, depending on the level of detail you require.
-Chapter 12 Describes how to configure the VNswitch module so you can manage the module from a remote device.
+Chapter 12 Describes how to configure the line card so you can manage the module from a remote device.
 Chapter 13 Explains how to configure the mirror port and RMON agent so that you can monitor network activity.
-Appendix A Discusses local and remote console session management tasks that may be of interest to advanced VNswitch module users.
+Appendix A Discusses local and remote console session management tasks that may be of interest to advanced users.
 Appendix B Lists the factory default settings that are used when the switch is first installed.
 You may need to alter default settings to maximize network performance, to enable special functions such as Virtual Local Area Networks (VLANs), and to set IP addresses for remote management.
-Appendix C Describes VNswitch counters and their relationships.
+Appendix C Describes module counters and their relationships.